 Fully Parallel Query

 GaussDB(DWS) is an MPP system with the shared-nothing architecture.
 It consists of multiple independent logical nodes that do not share system resources, such as the CPU, memory, and storage units.
-In this system architecture, service data is separately stored on numerous nodes.
-Data analysis task is executed at the location nearest the data.
-Massively parallel data processing enables quick response.
+In such a system architecture, service data is separately stored on numerous nodes.
+Data analysis tasks are executed in parallel on the nodes where data is stored.
+The massively parallel data processing significantly improves response speed.

 In addition, GaussDB(DWS) improves data query performance by executing operators in parallel, executing commands in registers in parallel, and using LLVM to dynamically compile the logical conditions of redundancy prune.

 Hybrid Row-Column Storage

 GaussDB(DWS) supports both the row and column storage models.
 You can choose a row- or column-store table as needed.